-There are several ways employers and employees can help prevent OHL.
+There are several ways employers and employees can help prevent OHL and provide a safer workplace.
 If the employer notices that employees must raise their voices to speak with someone about 3 feet away, then there is a likelihood of noise at a hazardous level (≥85 decibels).
-Here are some ways employers and employees can limit exposure in the workplace:
+Here are some ways employers and employees can limit exposure and create a safer workplace:

 1. Noise Evaluation

-Use a noise meter to measure the noise or check the noise level using a sound level meter app on your phone, such as the NIOSH Sound Level Meter app, and if sound level meter indicates a hazardous level, it is always best to reduce noise at the source of the noise.
+Use a noise meter to measure the noise or check the noise level using a sound level meter app on your phone, such as the NIOSH Sound Level Meter app.
+If the sound level meter indicates a hazardous level, it is always best to reduce noise at the source of the noise.
 Also, use quieter equipment and keep equipment well maintained and lubricated.

 2. Reduce risk exposure

 Reduce time spent in a noisy environment and take frequent breaks from noisy activity.
 Create a reasonable distance between you and the noise source.
-For example, if you are listening to music or other activities, keep the volume in a safe range and do not listen to music in a noisy environment.
-You should also stop or limit exposure to chemicals known to contribute to hearing damage.
+For example, if you are listening to music or other activities, keep the volume at a safe range and do not listen to music in a noisy environment.
+You should also stop or limit exposure to chemicals contributing to hearing damage.

 3. Utilize Proper PPE